devadutt-github/ANN-in-FPGA/README.md

-#ANN-in-FPGA
+# ANN-in-FPGA
-This project objective is to implement an Artificial Neural Network in FPGA
+The project combines HW/SW co-design in FPGA and implemnts a Artificial Neural Network in FPGA.